 The program admits students for the fall semester only.

 Students gain the knowledge, skills and abilities to advance as exercise science professionals.
-The integrated knowledge of the physiologic, biomechanical, motor and psychological aspects of exercise and diet behaviors are understood in relation to the application to maximal performance and health at the individual levels.
+The integrated knowledge of the physiologic, biomechanical, motor and psychological aspects of exercise and diet behaviors are understood in relation to the application to maximal performance and health at the individual level.

 Applied experiences are available in the forms of directed research, independent studies and internships.
 Students may also participate in faculty research or conduct a thesis for further research experience.
 Our program has a large network of alumni who offer new opportunities in the form of internship experiences and career networking.
 Additionally, upon graduation, students are prepared to take a variety of certifications such as clinical exercise physiologist.